Aman-kumar-gola-2006/BridgeLabz-Training/README.md

 ### DispatcherServlet

-`DispatcherServlet` acts as the Front Controller in Spring MVC and routes incoming requests to appropriate controllers.
+`DispatcherServlet` acts as the Front Controller in Spring MVC and routes incoming requests to the appropriate controllers.

 ---